Just Power

 We hire impacted people for eight-month paid fellowships that are designed to build their power and leadership skills to support systems change.

-We run long-term campaigns to change policies that limit the economic security and opportunity for impacted people.
+We run long-term campaigns to expand economic security and opportunity for impacted people.

 We hire justice-impacted people for eight-month paid fellowships that are designed to build their power and leadership skills to support systems change.